Racism At A Christmas Party

 His email was positive in terms of our talk re-sparking his healing journey.
 And the cartoon he shared is a good teaching tool for starting a talk about racism.

 I’m not sure what positives Rooster got from our talk.
 We’ve seen each other twice since then.
 We smile, greet one another, and part ways.

 Last week I went to Holiday party.
 As written early on, there was racism.
-I challenged a white person on their calling Thai food “alternative food”.
-Alternative because it was not Kraft dinner or turkey or meatloaf?
+I challenged a white person on calling Thai food “alternative food”.
+Alternative?
+Because it was not Kraft dinner or turkey or meatloaf?
 I’ll leave that for another post or video blog, maybe.